Solza margarita

 Solza margarita is an extinct animal of uncertain phylogeny which lived about 555 mya in the Ediacaran period.

 Occurrence

-Fossils of the Solza margarita is found in the Verkhovka and Zimnegory formations on the Solza River and Zimnii Bereg (Winter Coast), White Sea area of the Arkhangelsk Region, Russia.
+Fossils of Solza margarita is found in the Verkhovka and Zimnegory formations on the Solza River and Zimnii Bereg (Winter Coast), White Sea area of the Arkhangelsk Region, Russia.

 Etymology

-The generic name Solza comes from the Solza river on the Onega Peninsula, White Sea, where the holotype and first specimens were found.
+The generic name Solza comes from the Solza River on the Onega Peninsula, White Sea, where the holotype and first specimens were found.
 The specific name, margarita, derives from the Greek μαργαριτηζ (margarita), meaning "pearl".

 Description

 Solza was the shape of a low oblique cone with a base, which is egg-like in cross-section.
 Fossil impressions are covered by the meshwork of grooves, which is wide at the apex of the cone, narrowing and diverging towards the animal's edges.

 In the first description it was suggested that the grooves were formed postmortem above cavities inside the body or they covered the body surface during the animal’s life.